 Round-trip Delta awards between North America and Hawaii

-Korean is one of a few airlines that includes Hawaii within the same region as the rest of North America.
+Korean is one of the few airlines that still includes Hawaii within the same region as the rest of North America.
 As a result, their award prices for round-trip awards between North America and Hawaii with SkyTeam partner Delta are exceptional: 25,000 miles in economy class and 45,000 miles in business class/domestic first.
-Here's an example itinerary from Seattle to Honolulu.
+Here's an example itinerary from Seattle to Kona.

 Fly from the continental U.S. to Hawaii for just 25,000 SKYPASS miles round-trip!
 Credit: Korean Air

-For the above example, Delta charges 60,500 SkyMiles for these exact same flights vs. just 25,000 SKYPASS miles.
-Delta credit cardholders can get a discount on Delta-operated award flights that brings the price down to 51,425 SkyMiles — which is still more than twice what Korean SKYPASS charges.
+For the above example, Delta charges 51,500 SkyMiles for these exact same flights vs. just 25,000 SKYPASS miles.
+Delta credit cardholders can get a discount on Delta-operated award flights that brings the price down to 43,775 SkyMiles — which is still far more than what Korean SKYPASS charges.

 Delta charges many more SkyMiles for the same flights.
-Credit: Delta
+Credit: Korean Air

-The issue with this Korean Airlines sweet spot is finding award space.
+The issue with this Korean Air sweet spot is finding award space.
 In economy, it's often doable.
-But Delta releases almost no business class space to partner airlines.
+But Delta releases almost no business-class space to partner airlines.
 Delta One to Hawaii is one of the best Korean Air SKYPASS awards, but booking it is one of those award travel unicorns.
 Even economy space from the eastern half of the U.S. can be difficult to find, but it's an award worth pursuing for the value alone.

-Many mileage programs charge around 100,000 miles each way for business class awards between North America and Africa.
-But, booking through Korean Airlines, travelers only need 120,000 SKYPASS miles for a round-trip award between these two regions.
+Many mileage programs charge around 100,000 miles each way for business-class awards between North America and Africa.
+But, booking through Korean Air, travelers only need 120,000 SKYPASS miles for a round-trip award between these two regions.
 Keep in mind that the same rate applies to travel between North America and the Middle East.

 You can find similar value with Flying Blue for select destinations in West Africa.
 But the SKYPASS rate is practically unbeatable for travel to South Africa and other countries in the southern part of the continent.
 Given the lack of Delta award space across the pond to Europe, you'll need to look for partners like Air France, KLM, and SAS.
 You should be able to tack on segments on Kenya Airways to reach additional destinations.